BOIPA/BOIPA_Gateway_.NET_SDK/README.md

 # Details
 ## Part1 - The file structure of SDK project:
-* "TurnkeySourceCode" is for SDK library source code, you can open the sollution using visual studio and build it to get a *.dll file.
+* "TurnkeySourceCode" is for SDK library source code, you can open the solution using visual studio and build it to get a *.dll file.
 * "TurnkeySDKDemoAndUnitTest" is for some demos which shows all needed parameters and the excution result, and unit test represent the detail logic of each transaction and dependency.

 ## Part2 - User guideline of using SDK